-You asked for it!
-We’ve gathered tons of low-cost and no-cost ideas to use in any season for any reason…
+Here are tons of low-cost and no-cost ideas to use in any season for any reason to help keep your children’s ministry budget on track.

 Royal Oak, Michigan